Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/crud_extended_auto_registering.md

-﻿## Automatically registering managers for decorated CRUD entities by extensions:
+﻿## Automatically registering managers for decorated CRUD entities by extensions

 You need to have access to your entity model classes for this option.